anirudh89201/Vaccination-schedule-project-C-programming/README.md

-Any changes or any developments u want mail me anirudhareddy89201@gmail.com
+This is just a mini-project which i had done in the college.Any changes or developments just comment me